 We caught the fantastic Dr MJ MJ Rowland-Warmann’s instagram stories earlier this week where she gave her very honest and frank thoughts on some of the treatments available out there.
 We love a no-nonsense woman who tells it how it is, so we asked Dr MJ if we could share her reviews of some of the wild and wacky (and some not so crazy) cosmetic treatments offered across the UK to help you decide on what's right, and also what's very very wrong, for you.
-From Botox to B12, this is your ultimate guide from one of the most talented, educated, skilled and best aesthetic experts in the UK.
+From anti-wrinkle treatments to B12, this is your ultimate guide from one of the most talented, educated, skilled and best aesthetic experts in the UK.

 Dr MJ Rowland-Warmann.
 She doesn't beat around the bush and we love her for it!

 Profhilo/Sunekos (Skin Boosters).